St4ndd/NodeStack/README.md

 > **Note:** The specific steps for port forwarding vary between router models.
 Consult your router's documentation for detailed instructions.
 Ensure the ports are forwarded to the **internal IP address** of the machine hosting NodeStack.

 NodeStack should now be running!
 Access it via your browser at the configured port (e.g., `http://localhost:3000`).

+NodeStack is a solo project, and while I strive for perfection, I recognize that there might be some unconventional code paths.
+Thank you for understanding!
+Your feedback is invaluable: If you encounter any bugs, run into issues, or have suggestions, please don't hesitate to open an issue or reach out.